Global Ignore List and Chat Spam Filter

 - Ability to ignore players, NPCs, monsters, and entire servers

-- Ability to set notes for ignored entries, and expiration times for automatic removal from ignore
+- Ability to set notes for ignored entries, expiration times for automatic removal from ignore, and list pruning

-- Notifications to prevent inviting a player on your ignore list to a group or raid
+- Warnings to prevent inviting or being a member of a group with a player on your ignore list

 - Automatic decline of duels and party invites from ignored players